CS-433/CS-433-Project-2-CWX/README.md

 ## File/Folder Description
 `/data`: The folder that contains the training and the testing images.

 `/log`: The folder that contains the evaluation results of different models.

 `/whx`: The U-Net model implemented by Haoxuan Wang.

 `Losses.py`: Loss Functions including BCE Loss, Dice Loss, Focal Loss and a mix loss combined by Focal Loss and Dice Loss.

 `dataset.py`: Load images and perform data augment on images.

-'Helper.py`: Some helper functions and image transformation `mask_to_submission.py`:
+'Helper.py`: Some helper functions and image transformation.

+`mask_to_submission.py`:

 `model.py`: model implementation

 `run.py`:

 `submission_to_mask.py`:

 `train.py`:

 `utile.py`:

 `visualization.ipynb`: A visualization of performance of different models.

 ## Requirement